anton-k/csound-live-sampler/README.md

 ## Installation

-Top install and use this app we need to install two things:
+To install and use this app we need to install two things:

 * [stack](https://docs.haskellstack.org/en/stable/#how-to-install-stack) - haskell build tool
 * [csound](https://csound.com/) - audio programming language that we use to play performance live

 Often those tools are available in the package manager of your system.
-After installation of the dependencies we can clone the repo navigate to it andbuild from sources:
+After installation of the dependencies we can clone the repo navigate to it and build from sources:

 ```
 > git clone https://github.com/anton-k/csound-live-sampler.git